PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Emergency Measures- Elements That Save When Capsized

-Here are some emergency measures you should keep in mind:
+Here are additional emergency measures you should keep in mind:

 FAQs